 Among the most common Porsche Cayenne Air suspension issues is a defective air compressor.
 The compressor sometimes doesn’t run and can be wound up only to reinflate the air tank, especially when the suspension system is adjusted.

 If an issue with your Cayenne suspension ride height suddenly arises, it could mean that your air suspension pump has gone bad.
-Due to the detection of residual pressure in the tank, this doesn’t reveal itself in the near term but instead over a longer period of time.
+Due to the detection of residual pressure in the tank, this doesn’t reveal itself in the near term but instead over a longer period.

 You could see a chassis system fault if the air compressor breaks down.
 There is also a faulty power relay that could likewise malfunction, at least temporarily, and appear as though the air compressor is broken.